Siouxsie Sioux: Siouxsie and the Banshees, and the Creatures (1977–2003)

+reviewed it as an "astonishingly successful exercise.
+Several Siouxsie voices over Budgie's quite magnificent drums and percussion make up the entire fabric but it never sounds sparse...
+A surprise and a triumph."

 In 1982, the Siouxsie and the Banshees' album A Kiss in the Dreamhouse was widely acclaimed by critics.
 Richard Cook of NME depicted it as "a feat of imagination scarcely ever recorded".
 The single "Slowdive" was "a violin-colored dance beat number".
 They included strings for the first time on several songs.
-However, the recording sessions took their toll, and McGeoch was forced to quit the band.
+The recording sessions took their toll, and McGeoch was forced to quit the band.

 In 1983, Siouxsie went to Hawaii to record the Creatures' first album, Feast, which included the hit single "Miss the Girl".
-It was her first incursion into exotica, incorporating sounds of waves, local Hawaiian choirs and local percussions.
+It was her first incursion into exotica, incorporating sounds of waves, local Hawaiian choirs and local percussion.
 Later that year, Siouxsie and Budgie released "Right Now", a song from Mel Tormé's repertoire that the Creatures re-orchestrated with brass arrangements; "Right Now" soon became a top 20 hit single in the UK.
 Then, with the Banshees (including guitarist Robert Smith of the Cure), she covered the Beatles' "Dear Prudence", which reached number 3 on the UK Singles Chart.
 Two albums followed with Smith: Nocturne, recorded live in London in 1983, and 1984's Hyæna.
 In 1985, the single "Cities in Dust" was recorded with sequencers; it climbed to number 21 in the UK charts.
-Entertainment Weekly noted that it was the first of a handful of Alternative rock radio hits in the U.S. 1986's Tinderbox and the 1987 covers album Through the Looking Glass both reached the top 15 in the UK.
+Entertainment Weekly noted that it was the first of a handful of Alternative rock radio hits in the US.
+1986's Tinderbox and the 1987 covers album Through the Looking Glass both reached the top 15 in the UK.

 In 1988, the single "Peek-a-Boo" marked a musical departure from her previous work, anticipating hip hop-inspired rock with the use of samples.
-The song was praised by NME as "oriental marching band hip hop with farting horns and catchy accordion" and hailed by Melody Maker as "a brightly unexpected mixture of black steel and pop disturbance".
+NME called it an "oriental marching band hip hop with farting horns and catchy accordion" and Melody Maker "a brightly unexpected mixture of black steel and pop disturbance".
 The Peepshow album received a five star review in Q magazine.
-The ballad "The Last Beat of My Heart" issued as a single, saw her exploring new ground with accordion and strings.
+The ballad "The Last Beat of My Heart" issued as a single, saw her using accordion and strings.